 How Your Dog Can Help You Make Friends and Meet People

 Owning a dog comes with many perks.
-There’s the unconditional love, health benefits and sense of security, just to name a few.
-But what you may not know is that your furry friend can offer you companionship from humans, too.
+There’s the unconditional love, health benefits and a sense of security, just to name a few.
+But what you may not know is that your furry friend can help find more human companionship, too.
 Read on for ways to put your best paw forward and form new relationships with other dog owners.

 The Classic Dog Park Interaction

 Going to the dog park is an obvious choice for dog owners seeking to meet like-minded individuals.
 For one, at the dog park you’re bound to find other dog-owners who share the same love for their furry friend as you do.
 Also, since people frequent the dog park during their leisure time, you’re not likely to trouble another dog owner by striking up a conversation.
 Get the most out of your visits to the dog park by establishing a routine schedule for your visits.
 That way, you’ll be more likely to see the same familiar faces over and over again and eventually get to know them on a deeper level than just a simple hello.
 If your dog approaches another dog, or another dog shows interest in yours, use this interaction opportunity as an ice-breaker to converse with the other dog’s owner and ask questions.
 The owner will surely have a lot to say about his or her dog, and it shouldn’t be too hard to find something in common.
 Over time, you might gain not just a new playmate for your pup, but a friend of your own too.

 Join a Meetup Group or Breed Club